aleksandraburakowska1/UW-SysBiol-Project2/report.md

 {P(\text{future jump} \mid \text{not neighbour exposed})}
 $$

-The block-level RR values were aggregated by mutation.
-Mean RR and standard error were computed for each mutation:
+The script generated block-level and group-level summaries. `block_level_summary.csv` contains one row per experiment-site block, including the mutation, jump threshold, number of cells/nodes, spatial and temporal edge counts, exposed and unexposed jump rates, risk difference, and block-level RR.
+These block-level RR values were used for statistical testing.

+`group_level_summary.csv` aggregates the block-level results by mutation and reports summary statistics such as mean and median RR, mean risk difference, exposed and unexposed jump rates, and average edge counts.
+This file was used to summarize propagation strength across mutations and to generate the comparison plot.
+The analysis settings and included groups were documented in `task_description.json`.

+For each mutation, we computed the mean RR and standard error from block-level RR values:

 $$
 SE = \frac{s}{\sqrt{n}}
 $$

 where \(s\) is the standard deviation of block-level RR values and \(n\) is the number of analysed blocks.
 Each mutant was compared with WT using a two-sided Mann–Whitney U test.
-P-values were corrected for four comparisons using Bonferroni correction:
+Since four mutant-vs-WT comparisons were performed, p-values were corrected using the Bonferroni method:

 $$
 p_{\text{corrected}} = \min(p \cdot 4, 1)
 $$
-#### Output files

-The A1 analysis produced three main output files in `analysis_outputs_A1/comparison_mutation_ERKKTR_ratio/`.

-`task_description.json` contains metadata describing the analysis setup.
-It records the main comparison question, the grouping variable, the analysed signal, parameter values, and the groups included in the analysis.
-In this task, the analysis compared mutations using `ERKKTR_ratio`, with `spatial_radius = 60` and `future_window_frames = 3`.
-The file confirms that 120 experiment-site blocks were analysed and that the included groups were WT, AKT1_E17K, PIK3CA_E545K, PIK3CA_H1047R, and PTEN_del.

-`block_level_summary.csv` contains the detailed results for each individual experiment-site block.
-Each row corresponds to one analysed block and includes the experiment ID, site ID, mutation, signal column, jump threshold, number of cells/nodes, number of spatial and temporal edges, exposed and unexposed jump rates, risk difference, and block-level Relative Risk.
-This file was used for statistical testing, because Mann–Whitney U tests should compare the distributions of block-level RR values rather than only group means.

-`group_level_summary.csv` contains the aggregated mutation-level results.
-It summarizes the block-level outputs by mutation and reports the number of analysed blocks, number of unique sites and experiments, total number of nodes, mean and median Relative Risk, mean risk difference, mean exposed and unexposed jump rates, and average numbers of spatial and temporal edges.
-This file was used to identify the overall propagation strength for each mutation and to generate the group-level comparison plot.
+Mutations with corrected \(p < 0.05\) were considered significantly different from WT.
 #### Results

 The full comparison table was saved as `outputs/mutations_comparison_table.csv`.